Tigers in India: Core, Buffer and Corridor

 Tiger conservation follows the principle of "core-buffer-corridor".
 Core area is highly protected while buffer zones are in the periphery of the core area.
 Buffer area is meant for multiple use with community participation for supporting tiger conservation.
 Corridors are the areas between the larger reserved forests which serves as the connecting geographical section of habitat that enables wildlife to move freely through the landscape.
 However, many of these corridors are not designated as protected areas and are prone to degradation due unsustainable human activities and developmental projects undertaken in these eco-sensitive areas.
 NTCA has prioritized the protection, conservation and development of corridors at the national level due to its significance in ensuring tiger population growth.
 These corridors would ensure genetic exchange through dispersal.
 The corridors would also serve to guard against extinction risks caused by environmental and man-made factors.
 Nature Conservation Foundation under the grant of Project Tiger is working on the conservation of corridors in Cauvery-MM Hills-BR Hills landscape.

 Funds from Compensatory Afforestation Fund Management and Planning Authority (CAMPA) are being utilized for promoting voluntary village resettlement from core areas of the Tiger Reserves.

 Conservation Assured Tiger Standards (CA|TS)

-In 2020, the NTCA and the Ministry of Environment, Forest and Climate Change of India have announced the adoption of the Conservation Assured Tiger Standards (CA|TS) to all the tiger reserves covering over 7000 sq. km. land area which sets minimum standards to manage tiger species, and encourages assessments to benchmark progress.
+In 2020, the NTCA and the Ministry of Environment, Forest and Climate Change of India have announced the adoption of the Conservation Assured Tiger Standards (CA|TS) to all the tiger reserves covering over 7000 km2. land area which sets minimum standards to manage tiger species, and encourages assessments to benchmark progress.
 As of July 2021, 14 Tiger Reserves in India - Manas, Kaziranga, Orang, Satpura, Pench, Kanha, Panna, Valmiki, Dudhwa, Parambikulam, Mudumalai, Bandipur, Anamalai and Sundarbans - have been awarded with international CA|TS accreditation.
 Efforts are on to bring in more Tiger Reserves under CA|TS accreditation.